bitmakerla/estela/docs/estela/installation/installation.md

 {: .no_toc}

 If you have installed estela locally, you do not need to repeat all the steps every time you reboot your computer.
-Once the installation is done, you can start the application and the resources with:
+Once the installation is complete, you can start the application and resources with:

 ```bash
 $ make start